Canop/miaou/README.md

 A [vagrant](http://www.vagrantup.com/) configuration is available to help you set up a development environment quickly.
 See more information at its [documentation](vagrant/vagrant.md).

 If you have the ability and will to contribute, come and discuss with us.
-The best landing place is usually the Miaou room where you can ping @dystroy or @Florian.
+The best landing place is usually the [Miaou room](http://dystroy.org/miaou/1?Miaou) where you can ping @dystroy or @Florian.
+We'll show you where we manage ideas, reports, tasks and you'll see the list of tasks waiting for a volunteer.

-Here are the currently identified topics on which help would be welcome : http://dystroy.org/miaou/helpus

-But there are also many other tasks in the TODO list, just ask !

 ## License